arcus/education_modules/python_practice/python_practice.md

 narrator: UK English Female
 title: Python Practice
 comment: Use the basics of Python coding, data transformation, and data visualization to work with real data.
 long_description: When learning Python for data science, the ultimate goal is to be able to put all of the pieces together to analyze a dataset.
-This module aims to present a data science task in order to help learners practice Python skills in a real-world context.
+This module aims to provide a data science task in order to help learners practice Python skills in a real-world context.
 estimated_time: 1 hour

 @learning_objectives